Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 On Remix, We would create a new workspace and then a new file which we will call 'Gymnaseum.sol'.

-Starting out in the first line, you include a statement that specifies the license under which the code is being released.
+Starting out in the first line, you include a statement that specifies the license under which the code is being released, with the code below:

 ```js
 // SPDX-License-Identifier: MIT